 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.
 The author may receive commission on purchases made through these links at no cost to you.

-Ingredients for Indian butter chicken
+The ingredients for this Indian butter chicken recipe are:

 What spices to use in authentic butter Chicken